 So toss some berries into your next smoothie or bowl of porridge, and stock up on frozen berries to save some extra money versus always buying fresh.
 Then, try berries out in the following recipes and add as many servings to your day as you like!
 Enjoy berries in Coconut Berry Bliss Bars, 5 Ingredient Sugar-Free Banana Bread, Raw Chocolate Cream Cake With Berries, and Raspberry and Blue Spirulina Smoothie.

 All fruits, veggies, and whole grains such as brown rice, wild rice, quinoa, millet, buckwheat, and amaranth are also excellent foods to improve mood because they all contain varying amounts of B vitamins, amino acids, fiber, potassium, iron, magnesium, zinc, and vitamin C. Turn to nature next time you need to zen out with a meal by basing it off of real plant foods versus refined foods and you won’t be disappointed!

-If you like articles like this and want more, plus thousands of plant-based recipes, we highly suggest downloading our Food Monster App, which is available for both Android and iPhone, and can also be found on Instagram and Facebook.
-The app has more than 8,000 plant-based, allergy-friendly recipes, and subscribers gain access to ten new recipes per day.
+If you like articles like this and want more, plus thousands of plant-based recipes, we highly suggest downloading our Food Monster App, which is available for iPhone, and can also be found on Instagram and Facebook.
+The app has more than 15,000 plant-based, allergy-friendly recipes, and subscribers gain access to ten new recipes per day.
 Check it out!

 For more Vegan Food, Health, Recipe, Animal, and Life content published daily, don’t forget to subscribe to the One Green Planet Newsletter!